apache/accumulo-website/tour/authorizations-code.md

 Below is a solution for the exercise.

+Make sure to pass the MiniAccumuloCluster to the ```exercise``` method in order to create a second client.

 ```java
 static void exercise(MiniAccumuloCluster mac, AccumuloClient client) throws Exception {
     // create a table called "GothamPD".